Jade Goody: 2007–2008: Celebrity Big Brother 5 and controversy

 On 5 January 2007 Goody, her boyfriend Jack Tweed and her mother entered the house for Celebrity Big Brother 5.
-She had just placed 25th in a Heat poll of the world's most influential people, with lifetime earnings of £8 million.
+She had just attained 25th place in a Heat poll of the world's most influential people, with lifetime earnings of £8 million.
 A number of complaints were received by British broadcasting regulator Ofcom about the behaviour of Jo O'Meara, Danielle Lloyd and Goody towards housemate Shilpa Shetty.
 By 20 January Ofcom received more than 44,500 complaints from the public (a record at the time), and Channel 4 received an additional 3,000 complaints.

 Among Goody's remarks were, "I've seen how she goes in and out of people's arseholes" and Shetty "makes [her] skin crawl".
-She also called Shetty "Shilpa Fuckawalla" and "Shilpa Poppadom". including a late-night limerick game between O'Meara, Lloyd, Goody and Tweed in which the word "Paki" was implied but not said.
+She also called Shetty "Shilpa Fuckawalla" and "Shilpa Poppadom".
+In an unaired late-night limerick game between O'Meara, Lloyd, Goody and Tweed, the word "Paki" was implied but not said.
 Goody allegedly wondered aloud if Lloyd used "the P-word", and referred to Shetty as "Shilpa Pashwa whoever you fucking are".

 The incident triggered an international outcry, receiving extensive coverage in the Indian media (where Gordon Brown, then British Chancellor of the Exchequer, was visiting at the time).
 Brown condemned the programme for damaging the impression of Britain as a country of tolerance.
 In a 17 January statement, Channel 4 defended the programme against charges "of overt racism or racial abuse".

 Goody was evicted from the Big Brother house on 19 January 2007, receiving 82 per cent of the vote when she was up against Shetty.
 Channel 4 prevented crowds from gathering outside the house, and cancelled her scheduled press conference.
 In an interview with Davina McCall shortly afterwards, Goody said she was "disgusted with [her]self" after seeing a video of the alleged bullying.
 Her much-publicised return to the Big Brother house was called "a terrible decision" by publicist Max Clifford: "It looks like she has ruined a very lucrative career".
 At this time Goody was a supporter of the anti-bullying charity Act Against Bullying, which dropped her.
 In an interview with the Daily Star, Goody said that her abuse of Shetty ruined her girl-next-door image.